 - High heels were originally designed for and by men.

-- There was a trend of wearing red stockings dyed with mercury.
+- There was once a trend of wearing red stockings dyed with mercury.

-- In the 1970s, only members of King Louis XIV’s court were allowed to wear red heels, men or women.
+- In the 1970s, King Louis XIV’s court members were only allowed to wear red heels, men or women.